-- Wash and core the pear.
+- Core the pear.
 Cut into ½-inch cubes.
 Add pears to the parsnips.
 Continue to cook until parsnips and pears can be easily pierced with a fork.

 - Drain.
 Add butter and stir to mix butter with parsnips and pears.
 Mash with a fork or potato masher.
 Serve warm.

 Parsnip is a root vegetable closely related to the carrot and parsley.
 The parsnip is a long, tuberous root with cream-colored skin and flesh.
 It looks similar to a creamed colored carrot.
 They are typically sold with a wax coating to prevent them from losing moisture.
 Leave the coating on until you are ready to cook parsnips.